KxSystems/docs/docs/ml/toolkit/fresh.md

 Where

 -   `data` is the input data in the form of a simple table.
--   `idCol` is the Id column name (syms).
+-   `idCol` is the ID column name (syms).
 -   `cols2Extract` are the column names (syms) on which extracted features will be calculated (these columns should contain only numerical values).
 -   `params` is a table containing the functions/parameters to be applied to cols2Extract.
-This should be a modified version of .ml.fresh.params
+This should be a modified version of `.ml.fresh.params`

 This returns a table keyed by ID column and containing the features extracted from the subset of the data identified by the `ID` column.